w3f-webops/gatsby-theme-w3f/README.md

 ### Installation

-To use this theme, install it in a project, as a npm module: `npm i
+To use this theme, install it in a project, as a npm module: `npm i --save @w3f/gatsby-theme-w3f`.
-@w3f/gatsby-theme-w3f`.

 ### Customization of existing theme files